dirkzukunft/github-slideshow/_posts/0000-01-02-dirkzukunft.md

 ---
-layout: slide
+layout: slide new
-title: "Welcome to our second slide!"
+title: "Welcome to our third slide!"
 ---
-Your text
+My new text
-Use the left arrow to go back!
+Bye bye